nrai14/README-Generator/sampleREADME.md

 ## Installation

-You download via appstore or log in via browser
+Download the app (iOS/Android) or log in via browser

 ## Usage

-You create an account and upload profile pic, add friends and chat via messenger
+Use the pinning tool on the virtual map to report areas of littering

 ## License